Save the date: Be SpectACTive conference

 How do cultural policies, at different levels of action, address this concept?

 What kind of participation are we talking about?
-Participation in creation, programming, decision-making?
+Participation in creation, programming, or decision-making?

-What are the instruments and paradigms of participation?
+What are the tools and paradigms of participation?

 How does participation contribute to debates on democratization and cultural democracy?

-What do cultural operators expect from a cultural policy of developing participation?
+What do cultural operators expect from a cultural policy aimed at developing participation?

-Round tables, presentations, and workshops will bring together cultural operators, researchers, and public decision-makers from more than 15 European countries to provide answers to these challenges and questions.
+Roundtable discussions, presentations, and workshops will bring together cultural practitioners, researchers, and public policymakers from more than 15 European countries to address these challenges and questions.

-This conference is organized as part of the Be SpectACTive! network (a project supported by the European Union's Creative Europe program), with the support of the Ministry of Culture, Occitanie en Scène, the Occitanie Region, the University of Montpellier, and the CNRS.
+This conference is organized as part of the Be SpectACTive! network (a project supported by the European Union’s Creative Europe program), with support from the Ministry of Culture, Occitanie en Scène, the Occitanie Region, the University of Montpellier, and the CNRS.

 Detailed program and registration on the Occitanie en scène website